Jon Weiss, owner of one of original Ace stores, dies at 87

 “He’s served on everything in the community he probably could, in his younger days,” Rine said.

-Rine and her brother, Jon T. Weiss, also of Glenview, work in the store, and over the years Rine said some of her father’s grandchildren have taken their turns manning the shop.
+Rine and her brother, Jon T. Weiss, also of Glenview, work in the store, and over the years Rine said some of her father’s grandchildren have taken their turns staffing the shop.

 “One way or another, we’re all kind of ingrained in the hardware business,” Rine said.